How to get a student credit card: Eligibility and applying

 Some student credit cards don’t require a credit score.
 Others may.
 Checking whether you’re pre-approved can help you find cards that match your profile, without hurting your credit scores.

-International students may be able to apply for a student credit card, but they may need to get an SSN or Individual Taxpayer Identification Number (ITIN) first.
+International students may be able to apply for a student credit card.
+But they may need to get an SSN or Individual Taxpayer Identification Number (ITIN) first.

-Key takeaways: Getting a student credit card
+Key takeaways: How to get a student credit card

 If you’re looking for a way to build credit and earn rewards while you’re in college, using a student credit card responsibly may be a good option.